 Salicylic Acid has great anti-inflammatory and mild anti-bacterial properties and is commonly used in acne products.
-At concentrations of 2% or less (usually in the form of a cleanser) is considered safe during pregnancy, but oral intake of Salicylates is not.
+Concentrations of 2% or less (usually in the form of a cleanser) are considered safe during pregnancy, but oral intake of Salicylates is not.
 Other safe alternatives are Glycolic Acid (under 10%) and Lactic Acid.

 Sunscreen during Pregnancy

 Daily use of sunscreen is recommended by dermatologists whether you are pregnant or not.
-Blockers such as zinc and titanium dioxide is preferred over chemical sunscreens during pregnancy, as both are non irritating.
+Blockers such as zinc and titanium dioxide are preferred over chemical sunscreens during pregnancy, as both are non-irritating.

-The list above is not exhaustive, as there other non skincare ingredients (e.g. tanning ingredients) and does not replace any advice given to you by your doctor or obstetrician.
-We recommend you share all prescription and non prescription items that you intend to use while pregnant with your physician for their approval.
+The list above is not exhaustive, as there are other non-skincare ingredients (e.g. tanning ingredients) and does not replace any advice given to you by your doctor or obstetrician.
+We recommend you share all prescription and non-prescription items that you intend to use while pregnant with your physician for their approval.